yandex-cloud/docs/en/legal/archive/sla-levels/speechkit-20230220.md

+---
+title: "Service Level for {{ speechkit-full-name }}.
+Expired on March 6, 2023"
+noIndex: true
+---

 # Service Level for {{ speechkit-full-name }}

+*This is an old version of the document, which expired on March 6, 2023.
+The current version is available at: <https://nebius.com/il/docs/legal/sla-levels/speechkit>.*

 This document defines Service Level of {{ speechkit-full-name }} ("Service") and is an integral part of Nebius Services Agreement ("Agreement") and SLA available at: <https://nebius.com/il/docs/legal/sla>.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in Agreement and Linked Documents.